Roman-Q/Test-automation/README.md

 # Test-automation
-practice with a different types of software testing.
+practice with a different types and approaches of software testing.